Heavy rain pummels the East Coast and sparks isolated flash flooding

 Airports in New York, New Jersey and Philadelphia all reported scores of flight delays and cancellations into Thursday evening.

-Tornado warnings in New Jersey came and went with no reports of twisters, though more than 20,000 electricity customers were without power as of Thursday evening.

-States of emergency were declared in New Jersey and New York City, where government workers were sent home early.
+States of emergency were declared in New Jersey and New York City, though flash flood and severe thunderstorm warnings were lifted in New York City by Thursday night.

-Forecasters said the strongest storms were expected later Thursday afternoon and night, with heavy to excessive rainfall and potentially severe thunderstorms along the Washington-Philadelphia-New York City corridor.

-Flood watches and severe thunderstorm watches remained in effect until late Thursday and Friday, with 4 to 6 inches (10 to 15 centimeters) of rain possible in some areas.
+Flood watches and severe thunderstorm watches posted in other locations remained in effect into Friday morning, with 4 to 6 inches (10 to 15 centimeters) of rain possible in some areas of the East Coast.

-The weather service warned flooding was possible in small creeks and streams and urban areas, along with highways, streets, underpasses and places with poor drainage.
-Some areas could also see high wind gusts and penny-sized hail.

-Marcelo reported from East Meadow, N.Y.
-Associated Press reporters Jennifer Peltz in New York; Anthony Izaguirre and Michael Hill in Albany; Carolyn Thompson in Buffalo; Dave Collins in Hartford, Connecticut; Marc Levy in Harrisburg, Pennsylvania; Bruce Shipkowski in Trenton, New Jersey, and Lea Skene in Baltimore contributed to this story.